JonathonReinhart/scuba/docs/configuration.rst

 ``environment``
 ---------------

-The optional ``environment`` node allows environment variables to be specified.
+The optional ``environment`` node *(added in v2.3.0)* allows environment variables to be specified.
 This can be either a mapping (dictionary), or a list of ``KEY=VALUE`` pairs.
 If a value is not specified, the value is taken from the external environment.

 Examples: